 Key statistics:

-- In 2021, an estimated 281,550 new cases of invasive breast cancer were diagnosed in women in the U.S. [2]
+In 2021, approximately 281,550 new cases of invasive breast cancer were diagnosed in U.S. women [2].

-The Birth of Breast Cancer Awareness Month
+The History of Breast Cancer Awareness Month

 Debunking the Bra-Cancer Myth and Exploring Alternatives

-"Our study found no evidence that wearing a bra increases a woman's risk for breast cancer.
-The risk was similar no matter how many hours per day women wore a bra, whether they wore a bra with an underwire, or at what age they first began wearing a bra." - Lu Chen, MPH, researcher at Fred Hutchinson Cancer Research Center
+“There is no evidence from our study that wearing a bra increases a woman’s risk for breast cancer.”
+“The risk stayed similar regardless of how many hours per day women wore a bra, whether they wore a bra with an underwire, or at what age they first started to put on a bra.” - Lu Chen, MPH, Fred Hutchinson Cancer Research Center researcher

 Comfort and Support: Exploring Bra Alternatives